ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/purchasing-how-record-purchase-price-discount-payment-agreements.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Vendors**, and then choose the related link.
 2. Open the vendor card for a vendor that will be eligible for invoice discounts.
-3. In the **Invoice Disc.
-Code** field, select a code for the relevant invoice discount terms to use to calculate invoice discounts for the vendor.
+3. Do pole **Kód fakturační Code** field, select a code for the relevant invoice discount terms to use to calculate invoice discounts for the vendor.

    > [!NOTE]
    > Invoice discount codes are represented by existing vendor cards.
 This enables you to quickly assign invoice discount terms to vendors by picking the name of another vendors who will have the same terms.

    Proceed to set up new the purchase invoice discount terms.
 4. On the **Vendor Card** page, choose the **Invoice Discounts** action.
-The **Vend.
-Invoice Discounts** page opens.
+The **Vend. slevy zákazníka** se otevře.
-5. In the **Currency Code** field, enter the code for a currency that the invoice discount terms on the line applies to.
-Leave the field blank to set up invoice discount terms in USD.
+5. Do pole **Kód měny** zadejte kód měny, na kterou se vztahují podmínky slevy na faktuře na řádku.
+Chcete-li nastavit podmínky fakturační slevy v USD, ponechte pole prázdné.
-6. In the **Minimum Amount** field, enter the minimum amount that an invoice must have to be eligible for the discount.
+6. Do pole **Minimální částka** zadejte minimální částku, kterou musí mít faktura nárok na slevu.
-7. In the **Discount %** field, enter the invoice discount as a percentage of the invoice amount.
+7. Do pole **Procento slevy** zadejte fakturační slevu jako procento částky faktury.
 8. Repeat steps 5 through 7 for each currency that the vendor will receive a different invoice discount for.

 The invoice discount is now set up and assigned to the vendor in question.
 When you select the vendor code in the **Invoice Disc.
 Code** field on other vendor cards, the same invoice discount is assigned to those vendor.